 The first-year, 100-level courses required to complete a Bachelor of Commerce majoring in International Business are:

-- One of MKTG 100 Principles of Marketing, MATH 101 Methods of Mathematics or MATH 102 Mathematics 1A
+- MATH101 Methods of Mathematics or MATH102 Mathematics 1A

 - 30 points in a single subject from Chinese, French, German, Japanese, Russian or Spanish.
 The selected language or cultural courses must be approved by the International Business Director.

 We recommend that if either English or Māori is your native language and you do not have prior exposure to a foreign language that you take language courses.
 You will be directed to the appropriate level of courses based on an assessment of your language ability.
 This will be carried out by the relevant language department.
 The selected language or cultural courses must be approved by the International Business Director.